jean-merelis/angular-components/projects/merelis/angular/README.md

 ---

 ## Integration with Angular Material
-The MerSelectComponent can be integrated with Angular Material's mat-form-field component through the @merelis/angular-material package.
+The MerSelect can be integrated with Angular Material's mat-form-field component through the @merelis/angular-material package.
 This integration allows you to use the select component within Material's form field, benefiting from features like floating labels, hints, and error messages.

 ### Installation